sauvc/rulebook/rulebook.md

 - AUVs **must have a kill switch** that turns off the vehicle including thrusters, or any other population mechanism.
 - The kill switch must be **easily accessible** to a diver.
 This must be marked in bright color.
 - Pressure of any compressed gas used must not exceed **6 bars**.
-- AUV must be completely autonomous.
+- AUV must be completely untethered.
 - The use of explosives, fire or hazardous chemicals is prohibited.
 Certified lithium batteries are allowed.
 - If lasers are used, they must be of class 2 or lower.
 Care must be taken to protect all persons at the venue from harm.
 Beams must be oriented in such a fashion that they cannot shine into the eyes of the spectators.